Li4n0/revsuit/README.md

 The API for the channel is: `/revsuit/api/events?message` .The client first needs to add the `Token: your token` header to the Header, and then access the API to establish the channel.
 When the platform receives a new connection, the `flag` captured by the rule will be passed to the client through this channel.
 ![img.png](./images/sse.gif)

 Here is a [simple demo](https://gist.github.com/Li4n0/21aa0bec2d626114a729ca2677efb05a) using Golang's sse library as an example.

+#### Multi-client

+RevSuit supports multiple clients, and each client in the connected state receives a push of `flag`, so distributed scanning can be supported.

+#### Temporary storage queue

+RevSuit will store `flag` temporarily in the queue when there is no client connection and send it when the client connects, so you don't have to worry about missing the vulnerability because the client disconnects.
+(This is especially helpful for discovering delay-triggered vulnerabilities.)

 #### Use flagGroup